baidu/dperf/docs/statistics.md

 ### dropTx
 The number of tables lost per second due to a large number of packets being sent at one time and some packets are not being sent.

+### udpRx
+The number of UDP messages received per second.

+### udpTx
+The number of UDP messages sent per second.

+### tcpRx
+The number of TCP messages received per second.

+### tcpTx
+The number of TCP messages received per second.

+### tosRx
+The number of IP messages received per second with TOS equal to that in the configuration.

 ### arpRx
 The number of arp packets received per second.